-Add body, with
+Add body, with a gloss finish

 Increase gloss, extend volume and thicken, while extending open time - or use as a collaging adhesive.